mkmccarty/TokenTimeBoostBot/examples/README.md

 This list of strings are flags that can be used to enable or disable features in the bot.

-### DISABLE_SELFRUN

-Adding this will remove the CRT Self run option from the contract settings

-### BANKER_ONLY

-This will restrict the /contract to always be a banker contract.

 ### NO_FUN

 This will remove the fun commands from the bot.